Pianotech

 image

-4) Just for comparison, here's the jack placed even further back beneath the knuckle, double escapement not quite established to better compare with #2, but now far too much drop along with the jack toe hitting the button at least 1mm sooner.
+4) Just for comparison, here's the jack placed even further back beneath the knuckle, simultaneous escapement not quite established to better compare with #2, but now far too much drop along with the jack toe hitting the button at least 1mm sooner.
 And it now maxes out at about 60g higher than #2.
 Further evidence towards what you said.

 image